-Because tattoos are so permanent, choosing a perfect tattoo for you can be difficult, and choosing the wrong one can be uncomfortable, expensive, and bothersome.
+Because tattoos are so permanent, choosing a perfect one for you can be difficult, and choosing the wrong one can be uncomfortable, expensive, and bothersome.
 Before making a final selection, you should think about a number of things, such as the tattoo’s size, color, design, meaning, style, placement, and the artist you wish to choose.
-You may discover a list of steps to take when how to choose a perfect tattoo design for yourself.
+You may discover a list of steps to take when choosing the perfect tattoo design for yourself.

 HOW TO CHOOSE A TATTOO FOR YOU

 1. Determine the primary objective for your tattoo.

 Are you carrying it out on someone else behalf?
 Do you follow any trends?
 Are you simply exercising your right to get a tattoo without your parents’ permission?
 Do you have a discount?
 Before you move forward, consider your reasons.